Homebirth Midwifery

 • Yes, I do not require cervical exams during labor.

-• It is common to tear during birth.
+• Every woman in my care will receive a guide to preventing tears and healing tears naturally.
 Many times tears will heal naturally without any suturing.
 Occasionally, I will recommend sutures if it is a deep tear.
+I am trained to repair tears and I have topical pain medication available.
+I will assess the healing process during postpartum visits.

 Book an interview!